Sir William Johnson, 1st Baronet: Capture of Fort Niagara

 He captured the fort after ambushing and defeating a French relief force at the Battle of La Belle-Famille.
 Johnson is usually credited with leading or at least planning this ambush, but the historian Francis Jennings argued that Johnson was not present at the battle, and that he exaggerated his role in official dispatches.
 The conquest of Niagara drove the French line back from the Great Lakes.
 Once more, Johnson was celebrated as a hero, although some professional soldiers expressed doubts about his military abilities and the value of the Iroquois in the victory.
 Johnson commanded the "largest Native American force ever assembled under the British flag."

 Johnson accompanied General Jeffery Amherst in the final North American campaign of the Seven Years' War, the capture of Montreal in 1760.
 With the fall of New France to the British, Johnson and his deputy George Croghan spent much time negotiating with the former Indian allies of the French.
 In 1761, Johnson made a 1,000-mile (1,600 km) round trip to Detroit to hold a conference with the regional American Indians.
 Johnson confronted the assembled chiefs about the anti-British rumours that were circulating among the Natives, and managed, for the time being, to forestall outright resistance to the British military occupation of the West.
 Normand Macleod met Johnson at this conference and returned with him to New York.
 Macleod was later appointed as commander of Fort Oswego, on Lake Ontario.

+British Superintendent of Indian Affairs

+Because of his knowledge of Iroquois languages and customs and his success in business and governance, he was appointed the newly established British Superintendent of Indian Affairs for the northern district, serving from 1756 until his death in 1774.
+In this role, Johnson worked to keep American Indians attached to the British interest.
+Johnson's counterpart for the southern colonies was John Stuart.